keploy/docs/versioned_docs/version-2.0.0/quickstart/samples-express-mongoose.md

 ---
 id: express-mongoose-application
-title: sample course selling api (express)
+title: Sample Course API (Express)
 sidebar_label: NodeJS - Express + Mongoose
 description: The following sample app showcases how to use NodeJS framework and the Keploy Platform.
 tags: